hzget/hzget.github.io/ml_tech/data_prepare.md

 # Data Prepare

-After we know the end goal of the ML project, we need to collect data, investigate the data, and preprocess it for the learning algorithms.
+Before we feed data to the training process, we need to preprocess the data to make it be "a good teacher".
+The works includes:

+* collect data (discussed in previous lessons)
+* transform data in a required form
+* resolve challenges in the data process

 Suppose we're going to predict the median house value and the census data is provided for analysis.